juanbkm/donor2019/content/partners/bilateral/australia.md

 partner_type: Bilateral
 partner_logo:
 project_specific_cofinancing: "$980.4 million"
+project_specific_cofinancing_2019:
+  - item: "**$83 million grant** for 6 projects and 12 technical assistances"
 trust_funds_contribution: "$172.5 million"
+trust_funds_contribution_2019:
+  - item: "**A$21.5 million** ($15.2 million) to ASEAN Australia Smart Cities Trust Fund under the Urban Financing Partnership Facility"
+  - item: "**A$1 million** ($700,000) to the Multi-Donor Trust Fund under the Water Financing Partnership Facility"
 draft: false
 ---
-#### 2019 Project-specific Cofinancing

-* $83 million grant for 6 projects and 12 technical assistances

-#### 2019 Trust Funds Contributions

-* A$21.5 million ($15.2 million) to ASEAN Australia Smart Cities Trust Fund under the Urban Financing Partnership Facility
-* A$1 million ($700,000) to the Multi-Donor Trust Fund under the Water Financing Partnership Facility
+In 2019, the ADB-Australia High-Level Consultations held in Manila focused on the reaffirmation of the partnerships between [Australia](https://www.adb.org/publications/australia-fact-sheet) and ADB.
+Discussions emphasized the need to adapt to the changing context in the Asia-Pacific; private sector operations and public-private partnerships; thematic and sectoral topics such as climate change and disaster risk management; private sector and infrastructure; inclusiveness; innovation and risk; enhanced knowledge cooperation; and engagement in the Pacific and Southeast Asia.
+Australia plays a huge role in the economic stability and growth of the Indo-Pacific region and provides more aid to the Pacific island countries than any other donor.

+Australia channels funds toward development work in infrastructure; trade facilitation and international competitiveness; agriculture, fisheries and water; governance (policies, institutions and functioning economies); education; health; building resilience (humanitarian assistance, disaster risk reduction and social protection); climate change; and gender equality and empowering women and girls.

 #### Active Trust Funds